 I didn’t learn about academic fencing, or Mensur, as it is called in Germany (and in other parts in Europe) until a few months after I had completed the Knight of Swords.
 Mensur, which is short for word Mensurfechten, means fencing in a confined space.
 These duels are practiced by student corporations and between two males of different fraternities.
 In the old days, the goal was to acquire a disfiguring “Mensur scar.”
 Many of the Goths in Blind Love during the Madness proudly display these dueling scars, which upon further research on the topic, and to my delight, I realized that the scars could be perceived as a mark of defiance in Nazi Germany.

 The Nazis officially banned academic fencing in 1933, forcing the duels to not only go underground, but to escalate.
-In 1940 alone, over 100 duels ensued in secret in Nazi Germany.
+In 1940 alone, over 100 duels ensued in secret during this time period.
 The ban on academic fencing was eventually lifted in 1953 and the “sport” continues to this day.

 The scars, which are called Schmisse, were considered aphrodisiacs.
 In fact, the more disfiguring the scar, the more attractive it was to the opposite sex.
 Nineteenth century German writer and journalist, Otto Bierbaum illustrates this point in his 1897 novel Stilpe: “My fiancée only wants me to have a good-looking schmiss,” asserts the protagonist, highlighting the allure and sexual power of the facial scar.
 Thus, the Mensur scar was regarded as a kind of status symbol that often carried the reward of success, financial security, and love.